SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 Views are virtual tables that do not store information by themselves.

-They are used when you have written a complex query that takes records from a table or many tables and you would like to save them for future use or when you want to restrict access to data for certain users.
+They are used when you have a complex query that takes records from a table and you would like to save them for future use.

-In other words **Views** are nothing but **saved SQL queries**.
+In other words, **Views** are nothing but **saved SQL queries**.

-For example:
+In the following example, we create a basic view:

 ```java
 CREATE VIEW `StudentsView` AS